-Change is the only constant in life … and it is not an option.
+Change is the only constant in life, and it is not an option.
 How you keep up with it is.
-When businesses don’t keep up with technology, they find themselves lost in the shuffle.
-When individuals don’t keep up with life changes, they could end up suffering financial distress.
-As your clients mature, these life changes may also affect their insurance needs without them realizing it.
+When businesses don’t keep up with technology, they lose themselves in the shuffle.
+When individuals don’t keep up with life changes, they could end up in financial distress.
+As our clients mature, these changes may affect their insurance needs without realizing them.

 Term Life Insurance